DrSpaniel/cart253-2023/exercises/Project1/README.md

 # Project 1: SPAAAAAAACE

-bullet hell game with meteors and spaceships. probably couldve written this earlier.
+bullet hell game with meteors and spaceships.